 The Scheme is administered on a day-to-day basis, on behalf of the Trustees, by the Pensions Team of the Human Resources Office of the Northern Ireland Assembly's Corporate Services Directorate.
-The Trustees had previously outsourced some routine administrative functions to the Scottish Public Pensions Agency (SPPA).
-The contract with SPPA expired during this reporting period and following a limited tender exercise Deloitte Total Reward and Benefits Ltd were awarded the contract from 1 September 2012.
+The Trustees have a contract with Deloitte Total Reward and Benefits Ltd for the provision of external administration services.

-The Scheme is operated on an "opt-out" basis, meaning that all Members, Ministers and Office Holders are members of the scheme from the date they become MLAs unless they make a specific option not to be.
+The Scheme is operated on an "opt-out" basis, meaning that all Members, Ministers and Office Holders are members of the scheme from the date they become MLAs unless they take a specific option not to be.